Ruby (Ruby album): Trivia

-The instrumental track "BART" (named after the San Francisco Bay Area subway), was frequently used by the BBC to accompany test cards, during intervals between schools programmes, and over Pages from Ceefax in the late 1970s and early 1980s, and sporadically thereafter.
+The instrumental track "BART" was frequently used by the BBC to accompany test cards, during intervals between schools programmes, and over Pages from Ceefax in the late 1970s and early 1980s, and sporadically thereafter.

+BART was also used for the musical highlights section of BBC's review of the 1987 Formula 1 season.

-When the digital switchover happened, the track was chosen to play out the last Pages from Ceefax before the closure of analogue teletext in the UK, in October 2012.
+When the digital switchover happened, the track was chosen to play out the last Pages from Ceefax prior to the closure of analogue teletext in the UK on BBC2, in the early morning of 22 October 2012.

 Reception

 A Cash Box Magazine album review dated April 9, 1977, states "It would be hard to follow the high quality work that Tom Fogerty put into Creedence Clearwater Revival but Fogerty's new band, Ruby, deserves more than a casual listen.
 The combined talents of this quartet are potently showcased in their ability to play fast and funky or slow and silky with equal aplomb and careful control.
 For AOR and top 40 playlists."